Accuracy boundary

 SOUNDTEST.PRO is a documentation aid, not a certified meter.

 The web app estimates sound levels through the browser microphone and Web Audio API.
-Device microphones, system gain, browser processing, and calibration settings affect readings.
+Device microphones, system gain, browser processing, and calibration settings affect every reading — here is exactly what the tool can and cannot guarantee.

 What it supports